ConPaaS-team/conpaas/README.txt

 Each ConPaaS service is self-managed and elastic: it can deploy itself on the Cloud, monitor its own performance, and increase or decrease its processing capacity by dynamically (de-)provisioning instances of itself in the Cloud.
-Services are designed to be composable: an application can for example use a Web hosting service, a database service to store the internal application state, a file storage service to store access logs, and a MapReduce service to periodically compute statistics from these logs.
+Services are designed to be composable: an application can for example use a Web hosting service, a database service to store the internal application state and a file storage service to store access logs.
 Application providers simply need to submit a manifest file describing the structure of their application and its performance requirements.